h-a-y-a-s/Statistical-Models/README.md

 # Statistical-Models
 ## My Statistical Models for Data Science Coursework
 Hey there! 👋 This repo contains my work from the Statistical Models for Data Science course I took at the University of Haifa. <br>
+This course emphasized developing statistical modeling skills and the ability to communicate data analysis results clearly and effectively to both technical and non-technical audiences. <br>
 Each assignment folder is organized to include:
 * R code files with all analysis scripts
 * Statistical summary report (concise write-ups that explain my methodology and findings)